eliasjudin/lean-lsp-mcp/README.md

   </a>
 </p>

-MCP server that allows agentic interaction with the [Lean theorem prover](https://lean-lang.org/) via the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) using [leanclient](https://github.com/oOo0oOo/leanclient).
+`lean_lsp_mcp` is an MCP server that enables agentic interaction with the [Lean theorem prover](https://lean-lang.org/) via the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) using [leanclient](https://github.com/oOo0oOo/leanclient).
 This server provides a range of tools for LLM agents to understand, analyze and interact with Lean projects.

 **Currently beta testing**: Please help us by submitting bug reports and feature requests!